Kevinl0378/league-of-legends-analysis/README.md

 ## Finding a Solution
 From here, I tried various strategies in hopes of increasing the coefficient of determination.
 The first thing I did was narrow down the factors by eliminating those that might have had a high degree of collinearity with another factor; this included `blueGoldPerMin`, `blueCSPerMin`, `blueExperienceDiff`, and `blueGoldDiff`.
 Nonetheless, I still was not able to obtain the result that I was looking for, as the coefficient of determination did not budge.

-At this point, knowing that the blueWins data was binary, I decided that it would be more appropriate if I used the scikit-learn library to run a multi-class logistic regression on the remaining factors; this yielded the following coefficients.
+At this point, knowing that the `blueWins` data was binary, I decided that it would be more appropriate if I used the `scikit-learn` library to run a multi-class logistic regression on the remaining factors; this yielded the following coefficients:
 ```
 blueWardsPlaced  :  -0.0021983962913219063
 blueWardsDestroyed  :  -0.00565297385525353